 A proud Coast Guard Veteran, he is an active volunteer supporting local youth basketball and soccer programs in Southern California and is an avid runner, reader, and sports and live music fan.

 Dana Lodico is an acoustics expert, specializing in identifying creative solutions to acoustics problems.
-With expertise ranging from noise mitigation in schools to energy generation to transportation, her focus is on identifying and utilizing the appropriate measurement, modeling, and analysis techniques to deliver high quality solutions that meet clients’ needs and budgets.
+With expertise ranging from noise mitigation in schools to energy generation to transportation, her focus is on identifying and utilizing the appropriate measurement, modeling, and analysis techniques to deliver high-quality solutions that meet clients’ needs and budgets.
 She manages projects in all aspects of acoustics and is particularly active in work around transportation noise, renewable energy systems, and community planning.
-She is Vice President of the Institute of Noise Control Engineering (INCE-USA) and Director at Large for the International Institute of Noise Control Engineering (I-INCE).
+She is the Director at Large for the International Institute of Noise Control Engineering (I-INCE) and former Vice President and Director of the Institute of Noise Control Engineering (INCE-USA).

 Andrew focuses on transportation data analytics.
 He is skilled at using R and Python to analyze and visualize data and is an expert at model implementation in Cube Voyager.
 He also has significant experience visualizing data on websites and working with GIS and GPS data.